Trend Micro hit with insider attack

 The company was able to fully determine the attack was an inside job.
 An employee used fraudulent means to gain access to customer support databases, retrieve the data and sell it.
-(SC Magazine, 2019)
+(SC Media, 2019)

 Too much reliance on limited or biased AI (artificial intelligence), whether in looking for anomalous behavior of employees, software, or networks, is resulting in everything from alert fatigue to the increased risk of wrongful termination litigation.
 You have to have trust in the people in your organization.
-(SC Magazine, 2019)
+(SC Media, 2019)

 Another flaw exists in the driver’s installer software and is also rated high-severity.
 The software incorrectly loads dynamic link libraries without validating their path or signature.
 This could enable an DLL preloading attack, where an attacker gains control of a directory on the DLL search path, and places a malicious copy of the DLL in that directory.
 (Threatpost, 2019)